zerouwar/Octopus/README.md

 At last,Last student has not any exceptions,inTime property is `null`,score is 100.

 **you can run test in this maven project to see the real result**

+## Export Excel

+There are some interfaces to export excel,such as `ExcelWriter`,`SheetWriter`.
+We use `OneSheetExcelWriter` implemented `ExcelWriter` to export excel commonly.

+`ExcelWriter` will leave work to `SheetWriter`,`SheetWriter` will use jackson to serialize collections to json string , and then transform json string to `JsonNode`(jackson).finally write to sheet.Thus,you can format output through jackson.

+Now we export some students.